Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 disubstituted alkenes and you should not dismiss it

-however the E-Z system has the advantage over the
+However, the E-Z system has the advantage over the cis-trans

 system in that it works for all molecules.

-the image below is of the cis-trans isomers of but-2-ene but they
+the image below shows the cis-trans isomers of but-2-ene which we met earlier; but they

 are also identified using the E-Z system where